ALCHEMIST09/positive/README.md

 ##### defined('SITE_ROOT') ?
 NULL : define('SITE_ROOT', $_SERVER['DOCUMENT_ROOT'].DS.'app_pos');

 The above line defines the root of your application.
 The portion **"app_pos"** in the above line is the name of the folder located in your web server document root into which you extracted the application's files and folders.
 Rename it to match the name you gave to that folder.
+If you have defined a virtual host then you need to edit the above line and remove the folder name.

 Edit Database File
 --------------------